NOVEMBER 29, 2025

 Step 1: Define Your Unique Features

-- Practical recommendation: Clearly define your app’s differentiating features from the start to enhance its competitiveness.
+Practical recommendation: Clearly define your app’s differentiation to enhance its competitiveness.

 Here are the must-have ones to discover and understand how to set up an e wallet and make it user-friendly.